garysweaver/irie/README.md

 The following concerns included might also be of use in your controller:

-* `include ::RestfulJson::Controller::Counts` - renders filtered count/page count for non-html formats without a view template.
+* `include ::RestfulJson::Controller::Authorizing` - on include does `before_action` to automatically call `authorize!` with the action and the controller's model class, so you can use [CanCan][cancan] or a similar authorizer.
-* `include ::RestfulJson::Controller::NilParamValues` - convert 'NULL', 'null', and 'nil' to nil when passed in as request params.
+* `include ::RestfulJson::Controller::ConvertingNullParamValuesToNil` - convert 'NULL', 'null', and 'nil' to nil when passed in as request params.
-* `include ::RestfulJson::Controller::StatusAndLocation` - use [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.2) RESTful status codes/set location for create.
+* `include ::RestfulJson::Controller::RenderingCountsAutomaticallyForNonHtml` - renders count/page count for non-html formats without a view template.
-* `include ::RestfulJson::Controller::ValidationErrors` - renders validation errors (e.g. `@my_model.errors`) for non-html formats without a view template.
+* `include ::RestfulJson::Controller::RenderingValidationErrorsAutomaticallyForNonHtml` - renders validation errors (e.g. `@my_model.errors`) for non-html formats without a view template.
+* `include ::RestfulJson::Controller::UsingStandardRestRenderOptions` - use [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.2) RESTful status codes/set location for create.

 #### Further Customization